GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.getting-started/README.md

-# Getting started with Google Chrome extensions
+# Getting Started With Google Chrome extensions

 This is a extension used in the [Debugging extensions][1] tutorial.
 It changes the html body background color of active tab.
 The purpose of this extension is to demonstrate how to create a simple chrome extension that uses default_popup, options_page, service_worker, storage and tabs API.